euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Resources/readme.md

 -   `brand_logo_onecolour_small.xcf`
     GIMP file for a smaller version of the previous application logo.
-Used as an override of the VMware logo in the brandStaticExtend sample applications.
+Used as an override of the Omnissa logo in the brandStaticExtend sample applications.

 -   `privacy_placeholder_2_dark.xcf` and `privacy_placeholder_2_light.xcf`
     GIMP files for a custom icon used to represent a privacy data collection